-Your new Premier boat is backed by either a 7-year or 10-year bow-to-stern warranty, based on the model you purchased.
+Your new Premier boat is backed by a limited lifetime warranty and limited 10-year warranty.
 For a copy of the warranty please visit www.pontoons.com/owners.
 It is important to understand all the terms of the warranty.
 If you have a problem with your boat, contact your dealer immediately to determine warranty coverage.
 When you contact your dealer, please have the hull and engine serial numbers for the items needing repair readily available.
 If the dealer fails to respond to the problem, contact Premier Marine within 10 days by calling 763-207-2800 or emailing customerservice@pontoons.com.